AIDynamics/NeoPulse_Examples/Classification/Image/CIFAR100/README.md

 ```bash
 bind = "/DM-Dash/NeoPulse_Examples/Classification/Image/CIFAR100/training_data.csv" ;
 ```

+# Tutorial Files
+**build_csv_100.py:** Script creates list of training files and writes training full image paths and corresponding labels to a training CSV file.

+**cifar100_full_auto.nml:** Features full use of the auto keyword to automatically generate the entire architecture.

+**cifar100_call_auto.nml:** Features the use of auto to automatically select an architecture later.

+**cifar100_choice_auto.nml:** Features use of auto keyword to automatically select from range of values for a given parameter.

+**cifar100_dist_auto.nml:** Features use of the auto keyword to automatically select a value from a specified distribution of values (e.g. gaussian).

 # Tutorial Videos and Guides
 Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/ai-developer-portal)